Surya Bhedana Pranayama in Yoga - Steps, Benefits, and Precautions

 4. Clears Sinuses

-The heating and warming properties of Surya Bhedana Pranayama are used in yoga to clear frontal sinuses during cold/humid weather.
+The heating and warming properties of Surya Bhedana pranayama are used in yoga to clear frontal sinuses during cold/humid weather.
 As per Hatha yoga, the full benefits of right nostril breathing are obtained in conjunction with breath retention (kumbhaka).
 These claims are largely anecdotal.
 No studies are available to verify these aspects of Surya Bhedana.

 5. Aids Weight Loss

-The study published in the Indian Journal of Physiology and Pharmacology (referenced above) noted that Surya Bhedana Pranayama has therapeutic value in weight loss.
+The study published in the Indian Journal of Physiology and Pharmacology (referenced above) noted that Surya Bhedana pranayama has therapeutic value in weight loss.
 The was a significant weight reduction in the participants after 27 rounds of selective right nostril breathing four times a day for one month.
-The study suggests that this may be due to the change in diet and increased metabolism caused by Surya Bhedana breathing.
+The study suggests that this may be due to the change in diet and increased metabolism caused by Surya Bhedana pranayama.